Fall Festival 2024 ~ Day 1

 Pratimoksha vow ‘Pratimoksha’ is the Sanskrit term for ‘personal liberation’, and so a Pratimoksha vow is a vow that is motivated mainly by the wish to attain personal liberation.
 There are eight types of Pratimoksha vow.
 See The Bodhisattva Vow.

-Preceptor A Spiritual Guide who give us vows or commitments to observe.
+Preceptor A Spiritual Guide who gives us vows or commitments to observe.

 Pretension A deluded mental factor that, motivated by attachment to wealth or reputation, wishes to pretend that we possess qualities that we do not possess.
-See Understanding the Mind.
+See How to Understand the Mind.

 Pride A deluded mental factor that, through considering and exaggerating one’s own good qualities or possessions, feels arrogant.
-See Understanding the Mind.
+See How to Understand the Mind.

 Profound path The profound path includes all the wisdom practices that lead to a direct realization of emptiness and ultimately to the Truth Body of a Buddha.
 See Joyful Path of Good Fortune and Ocean of Nectar.